 Scientists Find Surprising Age-Related Protein Waves In Blood

-Scientists know if they transfuse blood from a young mouse to an old one, that they can stave off, or even reverse, some signs of aging.
+Scientists know that if they transfuse blood from a young mouse to an old one, then they can stave off or even reverse some signs of aging.
 But they don't know what in the blood is responsible for this remarkable effect.

 Researchers now report that they've identified hundreds of proteins in human blood that wax and wane in surprising ways as we age.
 The findings could provide important clues about which substances in the blood can slow aging.